Skip to main content

 Online Customer License Agreement (UK)

-SenseOn's UK online customer license agreement governing the use of our cybersecurity platform and services.
+SenseOn's UK online customer license agreement governing access to and use of the SenseOn cybersecurity platform.

 Current agreement (2026 version)